- Cierra Chenier

 St. Louis Hotel at the corner of Chartres and St. Louis Street

 It is no secret that New Orleans has a rich history.
 While we like to dwell on our city's positive contributions to America, it is important that we acknowledge our troubled past as well.

 Many people are unaware of the fact that New Orleans was once the largest slave market in the country, with over 50 slave sites across the city.
-Slaves were held in "pens" until it was time to be sold in the market.
-These pens were tore up... hundreds of men and women piled on top of each other, the smell of waste.
-Slaves were starved until it was time for market, in which they were "bulked up" a few days before so that they looked healthy to potential buyers.
+Enslaved people were held in "pens" until it was time to be sold at auction.
+The condition of these pens were disturbing -- hundreds of men and women were piled on top of each other and the environment smelled of waste.
+These human beings were starved until it was time for market, in which they were "bulked up" a few days before so that they looked healthy to potential buyers.

 We know New Orleanians make an event out of everything; slave auctions were treated as social gatherings, where white Creoles would eat and drink in elaborate settings while simultaneously auctioning off the lives of human beings.

-Upon entering the hotel was a beautiful rotunda where slaves were auctioned off every Saturday.
-They had to stand on a wooden block while they were "presented" to the audience.
+Upon entering the hotel was an elaborate rotunda where enslaved people were auctioned off every Saturday.
+They were forced to stand on a wooden block while they were "presented" to the audience.
 The presenter would stress the person's physical appearance until the highest bidder made a purchase.
-After being sold, family dynamics were broken.
-Mothers were separated from children, husbands from wives, etc.
+After being sold, family dynamics were broken and mothers were separated from children, husbands from wives, etc.

 The website of the Omni Royal Hotel barely touches on its horrific past.